emiridbest/celoRide/README.md

 Running Locally

     Open your browser and navigate to http://localhost:3000.
-    Connect your wallet, book a ride, and experience real-time crypto payments as the ride progresses.
+    Browser automatically detects wallet(minipay or metamask), book a ride, and experience real-time crypto payments as the ride progresses.

 Contributions